FRC-Dozer/Dozer/Readme.md

 ### Installing
 ##### Eclipse Plugins
 Add our built jar archive to `USER_HOME\wpilib\user\java\lib`(`C:\Users\USERNAME` on Windows).
 This jar file will be available to all existing and future projects that are built with WPILib in Eclipse, and will be packaged automatically into the deploy task.
+Make sure to also add it to your IDE's classpath

 ##### Maven Artefact
 (Support coming soon)